Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Invest your money Read My Review

 But if you want the cheapest broker, you could use a foreign broker.
 For instance, I am using Interactive Brokers.
-The fees of Interactive Brokers are significantly lower than FlowBank, especially for US markets and currency exchanges.
+The fees of Interactive Brokers are significantly lower than those of FlowBank, especially for US markets and currency exchanges.

 If you want more info, read my Interactive Brokers review.